-- 135) At the end of the qualifying practice session the fastest time achieved by each driver during that session will be officially published. - 136) The grid will be drawn up in the order of the fastest time achieved on the track by each driver in the qualifying practice session.
-If two or more drivers set identical times priority will be given to the one who set the fastest time in the pre-qualifying practice session. - 137) The fastest driver will start the race from the position on the grid which was the pole position in the previous year or, on a new circuit, has been designated as such by the FIA safety delegate. - 138) The starting grid will be published four hours before the race.
-Any competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the clerk of the course accordingly at the earliest opportunity and, in any event, no later than 45 minutes before the start of the race.
+In all the above cases if more than one driver falls into a single category they will be arranged on the grid in numerical order.

+- The starting grid will be published four hours before the race.
+Any competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the stewards accordingly at the earliest opportunity and, in any event, no later than one hour before the start of the race.
 If one or more cars are withdrawn the grid will be closed up accordingly.
-The final starting grid will be published 45 minutes before the start of the race. - 139) The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 16 metres.
+The final starting grid will be published one hour before the start of the race. - 132) The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 16 metres.